API reference#

 - bake_regex()#

-Called automatically upon instantiation and when the syntax rules change.
+- Compile the syntax rules. - Called automatically upon instantiation and when the syntax rules change.
 Should be considered internal.

 - crop()#

->>> stream = TokenStream("hello world") >>> with stream.syntax(word=r"[a-z]+"): ... word = stream.expect("word") ... with stream.checkpoint(): ... word = stream.expect("word") ... print(stream.tokens[-1].value) ... stream.crop() ... print(stream.tokens[-1].value) world hello
+- Clear upcoming precomputed tokens. - >>> stream = TokenStream("hello world") >>> with stream.syntax(word=r"[a-z]+"): ... word = stream.expect("word") ... with stream.checkpoint(): ... word = stream.expect("word") ... print(stream.tokens[-1].value) ... stream.crop() ... print(stream.tokens[-1].value) world hello - Mostly used to ensure consistency in some of the provided context managers.
+Should be considered internal.

 - syntax(**kwargs)#